 You should not use Pylera if:

-you have severe kidney disease;
+you have severe liver or kidney disease;

 you are pregnant or breast-feeding;